-The Nonprofit Security Grant Program can offer you funds to completely cover the costs of physical security improvements at your institution.
+The Nonprofit Security Grant Program (NSGP) can offer you funds to completely cover the costs of physical security improvements at your institution.
 The program disperses hundreds of millions in grants each year, and the process is not overly complicated, but the program sees many applications self-disqualify due to the poor quality of the submission.
 We have studied the process in detail and have created this easy-to-follow guide to help increase your chances of success.

-FEMA and the Department of Homeland Security administer the Nonprofit Security Grant Program (NSGP).
-It offers financial assistance for physical security improvements at nonprofit entities identified as at-risk targets for attacks (whether from organized terror groups or lone perpetrator extremists).
-The purpose of this program is to provide funding to non-public and nonprofit facilities so that they can improve their physical security needs since most of these programs are not eligible for direct government funding (putting them in the non-public part of the equation) and are running on shoe-string budgets (part of the problem with being a nonprofit).
+FEMA and the Department of Homeland Security administer the NSGP to provide funding to non-public and nonprofit facilities so that they can improve their physical security needs since most of these programs are not eligible for direct government funding (putting them in the non-public part of the equation) and are running on shoe-string budgets (part of the problem with being a nonprofit).
 So, the funding is meant to help put resources in the hands of institutions that could not afford the improvements otherwise.

 Here is an overview of the process to give you the big picture then continue to read below for the details.